SAP/spartacus-docs/_pages/telco/spartacus-roadmap-for-tua.md

 - Upgrade
 - Cross-selling (Add-Ons)

-For more information, see [Eligibility Policies Evaluation](https://help.sap.com/viewer/32f0086927f44c9ab1199f1dab8833cd/2007/en-US/7a0412703ebd4cd3b5bd0d882c72c202.html).
+For more information, see [Eligibility Policies Evaluation](https://help.sap.com/viewer/32f0086927f44c9ab1199f1dab8833cd/2007/en-US/7a0412703ebd4cd3b5bd0d882c72c202.html) and [Eligibility Policy in Action](https://help.sap.com/viewer/32f0086927f44c9ab1199f1dab8833cd/2007/en-US/341e50fcd20149d68735656c5c1b1fff.html).

 #### Journey Management

 - Journey Coordinator.
 For more information, see [Journey Coordinator](https://help.sap.com/viewer/32f0086927f44c9ab1199f1dab8833cd/2007/en-US/39a59f20c92f4a0090c7ef2d007d623c.html).
 - Checkist Actions.
 For more information, see [Checklist Actions](https://help.sap.com/viewer/c762d9007c5c4f38bafbe4788446983e/2007/en-US/9fead1b7969b425fa1c15fb985324b42.html).

 A new major (2.0) is planned 2H-2020, primarily due to planned support for Angular 9 and the new Ivy rendering engine.
 TUA support for 2007 (latest patch) with SAP Commerce 2005 will be supported with 2.0.
-The release of a new major version of Spartacus means that the code contains breaking changes.
-(TBD) <!--What do do about TBD>-->
+The release of a new major version of Spartacus means that the code contains breaking changes - to be determined.

 #### Move to Angular 9 / Ivy